LabseSoftware/docs.remede.camarm.fr/docs/lifecycles-schemas.md

 ```

-_Here, we can see that cheatsheets can only be fetched with an internet connection.
+_Here, we can see that sheets can only be fetched with an internet connection.
 The same goes for the word of the day_